manishspuri/caryaar/README.md

 caryaar
 =======

-A web/mobile app for Car Pool with Rails API, AngularJS and Phonegap.
+A web/mobile app for CarPool with Rails API, AngularJS and Phonegap.